-Credit risk from balances with banks and financial institutions is managed by the
+Credit risk from balances with banks and financial institutions is managed by the risk for the components of the statement of financial position at 31 March 2022 and 2021 is the carrying amounts.

 Group's treasury department in accordance with the Group's policy.
 Investments of surplus funds are made only with approved counterparties and within credit limits assigned to each counterparty.